voltrue2/gracelog/README.md

 ```
 var configData = {
+	"useTimestamp": <bool> // if given true, the logging time will be in Unix timestamp instead of the server time
 	"bufferSize": <int> // log data buffer size in memory (bytes),
 	"bufferFlushInterval": <int> // log data buffer auto flush interval in milliseconds,
 	"file": "<log directory path> or false"